Shell yesterday welcomed a Greenpeace apology for publicising a seriously mistaken estimate of the amount of oil left on board the Brent Spar.

 The energy minister, Tim Eggar, yesterday said Greenpeace's campaign against dumping the Spar 7,000ft deep in the North-east Atlantic was "completely misleading".
 He told BBC Radio 4: "I think the media themselves recognise they were conned."
 Greenpeace UK's head of science, Susan Meyer, said the organisation was obliged to own up as soon as it discovered its error.
 "I don't regret being honest, and I still feel extremely comfortable about the stance Greenpeace took against dumping this structure at sea," she said.
 "We're owning up to minor mistake."

 During its campaign Greenpeace relied almost entirely on Shell's own, published statements about the quantity of toxic substances left inside the Spar.
-These contaminants included heavy metals and mildly radioactive salts, which Greenpeace said posed a substantial environmental threat, along with the crude oil residue.
+These contaminants included heavy metals and mildly radioactive salts, which Greenpeace said posed a substantial environmental threat.

 While its activists were occupying the structure, they lowered containers down vent pipes leading to the crude oil storage tanks, which Shell said had been filled with seawater.
 From this sampling, Greenpeace concluded that the top 60ft of the 300ft tanks were filled by oil.
 Now Greenpeace has confessed that the sample containers may have taken oil trapped in the pipes.
 "We didn't take account of the length of the vent pipes," said Dr Meyer.
 "We regret it."

-The error came to light after correspondence with Det Norske Veritas (DNV), the independent Norwegian standards and certification authority commissioned by Shell to assess what pollutants are in the structure.
+The error came to light after correspondence with Det Norske Veritas (DNV), the independent Norwegian certification authority commissioned by Shell to assess what pollutants are in the structure.